particle-php/Filter/docs/basic-usage.md

 $f->all()->trim();
 ```

+## Chaining filter-rules

+Once you have selected the value(s) you want to filter, you can chain all wanted filter-rules

 ## Filtering the array

 Once you have specified what values of the array you want to target with what filters, you can simply call